-Only current members of the Fire Service in British Columbia and related emergency and support service personnel are eligible for admission to Fire Academy programs.
+Only current members of the Fire Service in British Columbia and related emergency and support service personnel are eligible for admission to regular Fire Academy programs.
 Fire Service means volunteer, paid, and industrial fire fighters.
-Support service personnel includes staff of the Fire Academy and the Fire Commissioner's Office.
-Specific prerequisites and special eligibility restrictions are noted for each course or program in this calendar, or may be determined by the Fire Commissioner and/or the Director of the Fire Academy.
-Application forms are provided in this calendar and can also be obtained from the Academy.
+Specific prerequisites and special eligibility restrictions are noted for each course or program in this calendar.
+Application forms can be obtained from the Academy.